tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

     constants describing the data services to be decoded.

 :reset:
-    When this optional parameter is set True, the method clears all previous services before adding new ones (by invoking `Zvbi.RawDec.reset()`_ at the appropriate time.)
+    When this optional parameter is set *True*, the method clears all previous services before adding new ones (by invoking `Zvbi.RawDec.reset()`_ at the appropriate time.)
+When *False*, new services are in addition to previously configured services.

 :commit:
-    When this optional parameter is set True, the method applies all previously added services to the device; when doing subsequent calls of this function, commit should be set only for the last call.
+    When this optional parameter is set True, the method applies all previously added services to the device.
+Set this to *False* when doing multiple consecutive calls of this function; then commit should be set only for the last call.
     Reading data cannot continue before changes were committed (because capturing has to be suspended to allow resizing the VBI image.)
 Note this flag is ignored when using the VBI proxy.